QCaudron/scotch_old/docs/scotch/scotch_models.md

 Title: scotch Model Definitions

 # scotch models

 _scotch_ models are JSON files that describe stochastic systems by their state space, their parameters, and a list of *reactions* between states.
-As with all [continuous-time Markov processes](http://en.wikipedia.org/wiki/Continuous-time_Markov_chain), state spaces must be finite or countable
+As with all [continuous-time Markov processes](http://en.wikipedia.org/wiki/Continuous-time_Markov_chain), state spaces must be finite or countable.

+**More info here.**

 ```
 {